|

 20.2

-It’s when an uneducated average person has not seen the noble ones, and is neither skilled nor trained in the teaching of the noble ones.
-They’ve not seen noble persons, and are neither skilled nor trained in the teaching of the noble persons.
+It’s when an uneducated ordinary person has not seen the noble ones, and is neither skilled nor trained in the teaching of the noble ones.
+They’ve not seen good persons, and are neither skilled nor trained in the teaching of the good persons.

 Idhāvuso, assutavā puthujjano ariyānaṁ adassāvī ariyadhammassa akovido ariyadhamme avinīto sappurisānaṁ adassāvī sappurisadhammassa akovido sappurisadhamme avinīto